Euphorbia neorubella Bruyns

 This species is native to Kenya (Machakos County).

-Euphorbia neorubella, formerly known as Monadenium rubellum, is a caudiciform plant with a large, rounded tuber or cluster of several smaller tubers.
-Stems are erect at first, then decumbent, up to 12 inches (30 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
-They are green with longitudinal purplish-green stripes.
-Leaves are dark green on top and reddish underneath and grow from the tip of the stems.
-They are with both ends acute, up to 1.6 inches (4 cm) long, and up to 0.4 inches (1 cm) wide.
+Euphorbia neorubella, formerly known as Monadenium rubellum, is a caudiciform plant with a large rounded tuber or cluster of several smaller tubers.
+Stems are green with longitudinal purplish-green stripes.
+They are erect at first, then decumbent, up to 12 inches (30 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
+Leaves are dark green on top and reddish underneath and grow at the tip of the stems.
+They are with both ends acute, up to 1.6 inches (4 cm) long and up to 0.4 inches (1 cm) wide.
 Flowers are pink to red, up to 0.6 inches (1.5 cm) long, and usually appear from spring to summer.

 How to Grow and Care for Euphorbia neorubella

 Light: Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias on windows with southern or southeastern exposure.

 Soil: Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
 Use a commercial mixture formulated for cacti and succulents, or make your own.

 Hardiness: Euphorbia antiquorum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Succulent Euphorbias can survive drought, but do not mean that they need it.
 From spring to fall, water when the top inch of soil feels dry.
 Reduce watering in winter.
 Give them just enough water to prevent wilting.